gohugoio/hugo/content/contribute/themes.md

 1. `theme.toml` with all required fields
 2. Images for thumbnail and screenshot
 3. A good README file instructions for users
-4. Added to the hugoThemes GitHub repository
+4. Addition to the hugoThemes GitHub repository

 ### Add Your Theme to the Repo